Storm chasing: Historic

 Top of a NSSL chase vehicle showing air conditioning unit, compass, and Global Positioning System.

 Historically, storm chasing relied on either in-field analysis or in some cases nowcasts from trained observers and forecasters.
 The first in-field technology consisted of radio gear for communication.
 Much of this equipment could also be adapted to receive radiofax data which was useful for receiving basic observational and analysis data.
 The primary users of such technology were university or government research groups who often had larger budgets than individual chasers.

 Radio scanners were also heavily used to listen in on emergency services and storm spotters so as to determine where the most active or dangerous weather was located.
 A number of chasers were also radio amateurs, and used mobile (or portable) amateur radio to communicate directly with spotters and other chasers, allowing them to keep abreast of what they could not themselves see.

 It was not until the mid- to late 1980s that the evolution of the laptop computer would begin to revolutionize storm chasing.
 Early on, some chasers carried acoustic couplers to download batches of raw surface and upper air data from payphones.
 The technology was too slow for graphical imagery such as radar and satellite data; and during the first years this wasn't available on any connection over telephone lines, anyway.
 Some raw data could be downloaded and plotted by software, such as surface weather observations using WeatherGraphix (predecessor to Digital Atmosphere) and similar software or for upper air soundings using SHARP, RAOB, and similar software.

 Most meteorological data was acquired all at once early in the morning, and the rest of day's chasing was based on analysis and forecast gleaned from this; as well as on visual clues that presented themselves in the field throughout the day.
 Plotted weather maps were often analyzed by hand for manual diagnosis of meteorological patterns.

-Occasionally chasers would make stops at rural airstrips or NWS offices for an update on weather conditions.
+When available chasers would make stops at rural airstrips or NWS offices for an update on weather conditions.
 NOAA Weather Radio (NWR) could provide information in the vehicle, without stopping, such as weather watches and warnings, surface weather conditions, convective outlooks, and NWS radar summaries.
 Nowadays, storm chasers may use high-speed Internet access available in any library, even in small towns in the US.
 This data is available throughout the day, but one must find and stop at a location offering Internet access.